Take charge of your life through proactive preparations - including planning your own funeral - with funeral planning services from The Postage.

 You also have to create a timeline of events, with common situations including:

 The Postage makes it simple for you to organize and assemble your last wishes.
-The platform encourages you to think about crucial end-of-life details you may never have considered, especially in terms of your preferences.
+The platform encourages you to think about crucial end-of-life details you may never have considered.

 Funerals can be costly.
 The average funeral costs $8,500 and nearly doubles every 5 years.
 Planning ahead can provide your family with some financial relief, some of your top options include: